-He is also author of On the Laws of Poetic Art: The Andrew Mellon Lectures, 1992 (1995) and Obbligati: Essays in Criticism (1986); co-translator of Aeschylus’s Seven Against Thebes (with Helen Bacon, 1975); and editor of The Essential Herbert (1987) and Jiggery-Pokery: A Compendium of Double Dactyls (with John Hollander,1967).
+Hecht is also author of On the Laws of Poetic Art: The Andrew Mellon Lectures, 1992 (Princeton University Press, 1995) and Obbligati: Essays in Criticism (Atheneum, 1986); co-translator with Helen Bacon of Aeschylus’s Seven Against Thebes (Oxford University Press, 1973); and editor of The Essential Herbert (Ecco Press, 1987) and Jiggery-Pokery: A Compendium of Double Dactyls, coedited with John Hollander (Atheneum,1967).

 Hecht has received the Bollingen Prize, the Ruth Lilly Prize, the Loines Award, the Librex-Guggenheim Eugenio Montale Award, and the Harriet Monroe Poetry Award, as well as fellowships from the Academy of American Poets, the American Academy in Rome, the Ford Foundation, the Guggenheim Foundation, the National Endowment for the Arts, and the Rockefeller Foundation.
 He was a Chancellor of the Academy of American Poets and lived in Washington, D.C.